bbrewington/docs.getdbt.com/website/docs/reference/resource-configs/watsonx-presto-config.md

 ## Seeds and prepared statements
-The `dbt-watsonx-presto` adapter offers comprehensive support for all [Presto datatypes](https://prestodb.io/docs/current/language/types.html) and [watsonx.data Presto datatypes](https://www.ibm.com/support/pages/node/7157339) in seed files.
+The `dbt-watsonx-presto` adapter offers comprehensive support for all [watsonx.data Presto datatypes](https://www.ibm.com/support/pages/node/7157339) in seed files.
 To leverage this functionality, you must explicitly define the data types for each column.

 You can configure column data types either in the dbt_project.yml file or in property files, as supported by dbt.
 For more details on seed configuration and best practices, refer to the [dbt seed configuration documentation](https://docs.getdbt.com/reference/seed-configs).